ABerthereau/TempoNest2-doc/docs/source/tutorials.rst

 Initialization
 ==============
 To perform the analysis, you will need the pulsar observations, a .tim file and a .par file.
-You will require to instanciate a Likelihood object for each analysis.
+You will need to instanciate a Likelihood object for each analysis.
 The parameter *useGPU* allows you to choose to perform the sampling on GPU or CPU (default is False).

 .. code-block:: python